tobjec/parallel-critical-collapse/README.md

 ## Performance Results

 The code was benchmarked on the **Vienna Scientific Cluster 5 (VSC-5)**.
-Below are representative scaling results for two specific workload configurations, demonstrating the efficiency of the Hybrid (MPI+OpenMP) parallelization strategy.
+Below are representative scaling results for two specific workload configurations, demonstrating the efficiency of all three parallelization strategy.

 ### Benchmark S2: Moderate Resolution
 * **Configuration:** $N_\tau = 512$, Spatial Grid Points $= 12,000$.